Rules for the Northern Area League

 paid the appropriate registration fee.

-- The league shall operate on an all-play-all on a home
+- The league shall operate on an all-play-all basis.
+The

 - Courts should not be less than ¾ size (approx. 30 x 25